tothemoon-org/extension-blocks/spec.md

 For wallets currently supporting BIP141, the migration should be trivial.

-For fullnode-based services, APIs should be altered to transparently serve extension block transactions to clients as if they appeared in the canonical block.
+For fullnode-based services, APIs may be altered to transparently serve extension block transactions to clients as if they appeared in the canonical block.
 This, of course, would not include any miner API.

-TODO: Add wallet migration guide.
+#### Wallet Migration

+Wallets currently supporting BIP141 must be modified in a few key ways:

+1. Transactions must pick a chain to spend from (either the canonical block or the extension block, but not both).
+In other words, transactions must have all witness program inputs, or all non-witness program inputs.
+For wallets that support both chains, the coin selector can automatically pick which chain to use if the user does not specify.

+2. Wallets supporting ext-blocks/BIP141 must ignore inputs on resolution transactions if seen.
+This should be a simple check of transaction version number, and similar to how wallets already ignore a coinbase's input.
+This is necessary to prevent wallets from mistakenly seeing a double spend.

+3. Wallets supporting both canonical block and extension block funds must ignore exiting outputs within the extension block.
+This is necessary to prevent wallets from mistakenly indexing the same output twice.

 ### Mempool Concerns

 Changes to mempool implementations are surprisingly minimal.
-A conforming mempool must disallow cross-chain spends (mixed inputs on both chains), as well as track exiting output's outpoints.
+Although details may differ across implementations, a conforming mempool must disallow cross-chain spends (mixed inputs on both chains), as well as track exiting output's outpoints.
 These outpoints may not be spent inside the mempool (they must be redeemed from the next resolution txid in reality).

-TODO: Expand.

 ### Mining Concerns

-TODO: Separate specification.

 #### Additional size and sigops calculation